Find the Best Mortgage

 Due to the mortgage market fallout in the US after the Great Recession in 2007, the international community agreed to and mandated a set of mortgage underwriting guidelines to protect the world’s real estate.
 These rules are the B-20 Guidelines, mandated and legislated by the Office of the Superintendent of Financial Services (OSFI) in Canada.

-As of October 2016, these guidelines slowly became different aspects of mandated rules governing prime mortgages in Canada.
+As of October 2016, these guidelines evolved into various aspects of mandated rules governing prime mortgages in Canada.
 Canada already had rigorous mandates for its mortgage lenders, so our real estate was unaffected by the fallout south of the border.

 One of the aspects of these guidelines is the mortgage stress test, with its first rule being implemented in October 2016.
 If you arranged your mortgage before October 2016 and have not refinanced it, you will not be impacted similarly by the stress test when you renew your mortgage with another lender.